Skip to main content

 def tweets():

-# Get a last value from loaded metadata.
-If not exist, get None
+# Get the last value from loaded metadata.
+If it does not exist, get None

 loaded_dates = dlt.current.resource_state().setdefault("days_loaded", [])